Acren/AutoSettings-Docs/docs/settings.md

 5. [Add a Setting Widget](#setting-widgets) to your menu to control the new CVar you created
 6. Add the new Sound Class to all of the audio assets that should use the new audio level

+> Tip: For music, it's recommended to enable **Virtualize when silent** on the sound asset.
+This makes it so when its volume is set to zero and then increased again, the music keeps its playback time rather than starting from the beginning again.

 # Custom Setting Widgets

 In addition to the built-in Setting Widget types for common controls, you can create your own to handle more specific cases if you need.